dydypd/DocxModified/README.md

     ```

 2. Use the GUI to:
-    - Load a `.docx` file.
+    - Load a `.docx` file and display its content.
-    - Enter the characters or phrases to remove.
+   - Remove specified characters or phrases from the document.
-    - Check the option to remove newline characters if needed.
+   - Option to remove newline characters.
+   - Use regular expressions for text removal.
+   - Save and reuse regular expressions.
-    - Preview the changes.
+   - Preview the modified content before saving.
-    - Save the modified file.
+   - Save the modified content as a new `.docx` file.

 ## License